JohnPaulZigterman/itinerary-planner/README.md

 To add an activity to your schedule enter the address (There is an autofill pick the address), description for your activity, and add the time
 <img src="assets/images/Screenshot 2023-09-23 222757.png">

-The activity will display below you can add as much as you need for that day repeat for the rest of the days
+The activity will be displayed below you can add as much as you need for that day and repeat for the rest of the days
 <img src="assets/images/Screenshot 2023-09-23 223836.png">

 If you possess at least one address, aside from your primary lodging location, the 'Distance Calculation' feature will be displayed at the bottom of the schedule.
 This functionality allows you to input two distinct addresses, enabling the system to compute the distance between these specified locations accurately and in real-time